 Edges are the same way.
 When utilising several border styles, make sure you designate them properly in the software architecture design legend, whether you use a dotted, dashed, or straight edge.

 3. Make sure your arrows are all the same length

 Data flows and dependencies are represented by arrows; however, the same line can represent multiple things within those two categories.
 A line, for instance, may indicate a relationship, but that relationship could also represent a reliance or an implementation.
 Add the essential information to all arrows to reduce the potential for ambiguity.

 Less is more when it comes to color.
 You should only use them to draw attention to specific portions of the diagram.
 If you use colour in your design—for example, in forms, borders, and arrows—each option must follow the same logic, be consistent, and be appropriately identified.
 Otherwise, people will wonder why certain things are the way they are, defeating the diagram’s purpose (and efficacy).

 You may need to incorporate a huge amount of data if you have several stakeholders.
 If this is the case, instead of producing an unintelligible spaghetti monster, make many diagrams to represent the various points of view.
 Remember to keep everything (boxes, shapes, borders, and colours) consistent throughout, whether you have one diagram or ten.

-It’s the same with Software architecture tutorial: laying out this information makes it easier for you and your stakeholders to navigate the project and increases overall clarity.
-Another option to preserve consistency is to utilise cloud-based diagramming software to produce a diagram that everyone can access because modifications are logged in real-time.
+It’s the same with the Architecture software tutorial: laying out this information makes it easier for you and your stakeholders to navigate the project and increases overall clarity.
+Another option to preserve consistency is to use cloud-based diagramming software to produce a diagram that everyone can access because modifications are logged in real-time.